-ing file name and extension.
-For example, this may look like: /Users/username/path/to/file.gff This argument is not required, but either annot.GFF or GFF.File must be specified.

-paired.Reads paired.Reads should be assigned a value of either TRUE or FALSE, and functions as a logical operator to determine whether or not reads should be counted as pairs.
-For example, if you are counting reads from a BAM file with paired-end reads, you should set paired.Reads=TRUE By default paired.Reads is FALSE, and thus need not be set for single-end reads.

-stranded.Reads This argument should be given a logical TRUE/FALSE value, determining whether RNA-seq reads are stranded or unstranded.
+GFF.File If this argument is specified, it must be given a full file path to a GFF file, includ- ing file name and extension.
+For example, this may look like: /Users/username/path/to/file.gff This argument is not required, but either annot.GFF or GFF.File must be speci- fied. paired.Reads paired.Reads should be assigned a value of either TRUE or FALSE, and func- tions as a logical operator to determine whether or not reads should be counted as pairs.
+For example, if you are counting reads from a BAM file with paired-end reads, you should set paired.Reads=TRUE By default paired.Reads is FALSE, and thus need not be set for single-end reads. stranded.Reads This argument should be given a logical TRUE/FALSE value, determining whether RNA-seq reads are stranded or unstranded.
 This argument is set to FALSE by default.
 If your RNA-seq reads are stranded, use stranded.Reads=TRUE.
-If you are unsure, either assume that reads are unstranded, or consult the sequencing facility from which you obtained your RNA-seq fastq files.

-If this argument is specified, it must be given a full file path to a GFF file, includout.File This argument should be given a variable with a string which contains the full file path to which you wish to write your normalized exon bin counts.
+If you are unsure, either assume that reads are unstranded, or consult the sequencing facility from which you obtained your RNA-seq fastq files. out.File This argument should be given a variable with a string which contains the full file path to which you wish to write your normalized exon bin counts.
 For example, you could set outFile<-"/path/to/normCounts.txt", and run processCounts with out.File=outFile temp.Dir This argument should be given a variable with a string which contains the full file path to a temporary directory to which you wish to write featureCounts temporary files.
 In some cases this can greatly speed up read counting.
-By default, featureCounts temporary files will be written to R's tempdir() directory.

-num.
-Cores This argument should be given a positive integer value which corresponds to the number of cores you with featureCounts to use, when exon reads are counted from your GFF file.
-For example, using 4 cores would look like: num.Cores=4

-This argument defaults to using 1 core within the function.
+By default, featureCounts temporary files will be written to R's tempdir() directory. num.Cores This argument should be given a positive integer value which corresponds to the number of cores you with featureCounts to use, when exon reads are counted from your GFF file.
+For example, using 4 cores would look like: num.Cores=4 This argument defaults to using 1 core within the function.